 The RobecoSAM Country Sustainability Ranking is a comprehensive framework for analyzing countries’ performance on a wide range of ESG metrics.

-By focusing on ESG factors such as aging, corruption, institutions, and environmental risks – which are long-term in nature – our country sustainability assessment offers a comprehensive view into a country’s strengths and weaknesses that are not typically covered by a traditional sovereign risk rating.
+By focusing on ESG factors such as human & labor rights, climate & energy, corruption, institutions, and environmental risks – which are long-term in nature – our country sustainability assessment offers a comprehensive view into a country’s strengths and weaknesses that are not typically covered by a traditional sovereign risk rating.
 Used in combination with standard sovereign bond ratings, the RobecoSAM country ESG ranking can be a powerful tool to enhance risk analysis for government bonds, enabling investors to make better informed investment decisions.

 The Country Sustainability Ranking analyzes 150 countries spanning emerging and developed economies and is updated semi-annually.
 Insights from assessments and rankings are incorporated into the investment process for Robeco’s Government Bond Strategies and are also used to determine country weights in the S&P ESG Sovereign Bond Index Family.
 More information can be found below the results.

-The country ESG score is based on 40 indicators, summarized in 15 criteria.
-Three of which environmental with a weight of 20%, 5 social with a weight of 30% and 7 governance with a weight of 50%.
+The country ESG score is based on 50 indicators, summarized in 15 criteria.
+Four of which environmental with a weight of 30%, 5 social with a weight of 30% and 6 governance with a weight of 40%.
 The score ranges from 1 to 10 with 10 representing the highest score and 1 the lowest.

 Purpose of the country ESG score is to compare countries on basis of various ESG features that we consider to be material and financially relevant for investors.
 The country ESG score is calculated for a universe of 150 countries, 23 of which are classified as advanced economies and 127 as emerging market and developing countries.